Kingston Frontenacs: Team uniforms and logos

 The original uniforms and logos of the OHL Frontenacs were revived from the EPHL franchise, which was affiliated with the Boston Bruins.
 The logo featured a yellow letter 'K' with a black outline, surrounded by black spokes leading to a yellow circle border with the name Kingston Frontenacs in black.

 In 2002, the team adopted a new logo with a stylized Count Frontenac.
-The jerseys feature a star striping pattern similar to Dallas of the NHL, and a modified version of the former "K" logo is used on the shoulder.

-In 2007, the Frontenacs unveiled a 3rd jersey, which was black, yellow and white, and very similar looking to the Boston Bruins jerseys from the early 1970s.
+In 2007, the Frontenacs unveiled a 3rd jersey, which was black, yellow, and white, and similar to the Boston Bruins jerseys from the early 1970s.
 The "K" logo was used on the front of the jersey.
 The Frontenacs began wearing these jerseys on February 22, 2008, which was the same night that they opened their new arena.